BrightspaceUI/actions/visual-diff/README.md

 ## Using the Action

-Typically this action is triggered from a ci workflow that runs on your pull requests, to ensure that your new coed changes only caused the expected visual changes before merging.
+Typically this action is triggered from a CI (continuous integration) workflow that runs on your pull requests, ensuring that your new code changes did not cause unexpected visual changes before they are merged.

 Here's a sample ci workflow: